robertanto/Open-Set-One-Shot-Face-Recognition/README.md

 # Open-Set One-Shot Face-Recognition

-This repository contains the python implementation of a Face Recognition systems working with just ONE image for each face to recognize.
+This repository contains the python implementation of a Face Recognition system working with just ONE image for each face to recognize.
 The system works in an open-set configuration, it means that it is able to reject not known people.

 <img src="./demo.png" style="max-width:600px; width:100%">